 How the EDI Program Can Help

 The EDI program is modeled after the successful program that Capital Impact Partners launched in Detroit in 2018.
-It has since expanded into several other regions facing similar situations, including Washington, D.C.; the San Francisco Bay Area; Dallas; and Cleveland.
+It has since expanded into several other regions, including Washington, D.C.; the San Francisco Bay Area; Dallas; and Cleveland.

 Capital Impact Partners also hosted a similar program in Austin called the Small Developer Training and has run other programs for more experienced developers.